 That’s because the contemporary world loves winners, funny people and the unexpected – those people that exhibit dominance in human interaction with their behavior.

 Once again, that is not a criticism.
-Extroversion is one of the ways to exist in the world, and the modern world loves extroverts.
+Extroversion is one of the ways to exist in the world.
+But the modern world loves extroverts.

 Then, we have facts.